 “Unthaw?”
 Bill asked.
 “Did you say unthaw?”

 I paused and looked up from my chopping block, catching that mischievous glint in his eyes.
 This usually means “gotcha in a goof.”
 (I confess this is one of our piddly pastimes.
-And yes, we are that boring.)
+Yes, we are that boring.)

 “Does that mean you’re going to freeze it?” he continued.